 George Bassett (1818 – 1886) was the son of a farmer at Ashover, Derbyshire.
-He served an apprenticeship with William Haslam, a confectioner of Low Pavement, Chesterfield.
+He served an apprenticeship to William Haslam, a confectioner in Chesterfield.

 Bassett was from a Wesleyan Methodist background, and remained strongly committed to the church throughout his life.
 He was a shrewd and painstaking man, with a dogged perseverance.

-In 1842 Bassett moved to Sheffield and established himself as a retail confectioner at 30 Broad Street, Park.
+Bassett relocated to Sheffield, Yorkshire, from 1842, and established himself as a retail confectioner at 30 Broad Street, Park.
 He later opened shops at Market Hall and Westbar.
 Additional premises were opened at Snig Hill.

 The retail trade was to prove slow, and Bassett decided to enter the confectionery manufacturing business.
-In 1859 he sold his retail business and took on a partner, William Lodge, and they traded as Bassett & Lodge.
+He sold his retail business in 1859 and took on a partner, William Lodge, and they traded as Bassett & Lodge.
 A new steam-powered confectionery works was opened at Portland Street, Infirmary Road, Sheffield.

-In 1864 Bassett entered into partnership with Samuel Meggitt Johnson (1837 – 1925), who had previously worked for him as an apprentice.
+George Bassett entered into partnership with Samuel Meggitt Johnson (1837 – 1925), who had previously worked for him as an apprentice, from 1864.

 Bassett employed 150 people by 1871.
-By 1876 the Portland Street works was the largest confectionery factory in the world.
+The Portland Street factory was the largest confectionery works in the world by 1876.

-In 1876 George Bassett was elected Mayor of Sheffield.
-In 1877 the former United States President, Ulysses S Grant, stayed at Bassett’s house on his visit to Britain.
+George Bassett was elected Mayor of Sheffield in 1876.
+The former United States President, Ulysses S Grant, stayed at Bassett’s house on his visit to Britain in 1877.